13 February 2019

 the heart of the local community.

-The public consultation, launched today (13 February), follows 18
+The public consultation, launched in February, follows 18 months

-months of public engagement and discussion on the future of the
+of public engagement and discussion on the future of the hospital

-hospital that has involved dozens of public meetings and hundreds
+that has involved dozens of public meetings and hundreds of

 doctors, in partnership with local people and hospital staff - are